 - Mind your own business.
 People that consistently broadcast how great their marriage is all over social media tend to have the most problems.
 I’m fine with sharing tidbits of our marriage and my love for Derrick.
 But for the most part, we keep our marriage off of social media.
 The same goes for family and friends.
 It’s important to keep all of these people out of your marriage.
 I am thankful for a Mom and Mother-in-law who did not meddle in our marriage.
 My Mom didn’t tell me what I should do, etc. I would ask her and my dad for tips, but their tips would always revert me back to working it out with MY spouse.
 Social media and people can easily ruin a marriage if you let it.

 - Listen.
 This should go without saying, but I have to mention it.
-Many times you can tell how your spouse is really doing by listening to what they are saying.
+Many times, you can tell how your spouse is really doing by listening to what they are saying.
 And when I say listen, LISTEN.
 When your spouse wants to talk to you about their day, give them your full attention.
-Yes, there are many times where I do not do this, but I am continuing to work on it.
+Yes, there are many times when I do not do this, but I am continuing to work on it.
 Listening to my spouse allows me to pick up things he may not be saying.
 I’ve found that guys don’t get all emotional, but they still have feelings.

 I feel like there are a ton of things I still need to learn and know.
 However, I’m taking it one day at a time.
 I would also add it’s okay to embrace your differences.
 Derrick and I have many differences, but we don’t let that get in the way of our marriage.
-And, it’s okay to have down time by yourself.
+And it’s okay to have downtime by yourself.
 There are days where I do not want to be bothered with a husband (lol), and need space.
 Having space to recoup is very important and actually healthy for your relationship.
 Marriage is no walk in the park, but we’ve made it this far, and I look forward to many more years!

 Do you have marriage tips to share?
 Drop us a line below sharing them and how long you have been with your SO!

-Happy Sweet 16 Derrick!
+Happy Sweet 16, Derrick!
 I love you!

 AnnMarie John says